-This varies widely depending on what you’re teaching, and what you want to supply.
-However, you can offset any startup cost by having attendees pre-pay for the course or workshop, or charging a non-refundable deposit.
+- Startup cost: This varies widely, but you can offset any startup cost by having attendees pre-pay for the course or workshop or charging a non-refundable deposit.

 33. Organize and Lead Retreats

 Do you love taking time to get away from all the stresses of life, and focus on reconnecting with what’s really important?
-Then consider leading retreats for your side hustle!
+Then consider leading retreats for your side gig!